 Do you need to pull out that retro avocado suite?
 The vintage look is a significant trend in modern bathrooms, and there are fabulous ways to up-cycle what you already have to give it a personal touch and a new feel.
-Upcycling will cost you and the planet a lot less, and you’ll be cutting down on waste and the use of new raw materials.
+Upcycling will cost you and the planet a lot less, and you’ll be cutting down on waste and using new raw materials.

 Also, think about the paint you choose.
-There are eco-conscious paint brands on the market now that offer smart solutions, such as no single-use paint tester pots, plastic-free, and paints containing shallow levels of toxins.
-You can even get paintbrushes and painting supplies made from sustainably-harvested Bamboo, recycled brush filaments and recyclable steel.
+Some eco-conscious paint brands now offer intelligent solutions, such as no single-use paint tester pots, plastic-free, and paints containing shallow levels of toxins.
+You can get paintbrushes and supplies made from sustainably-harvested Bamboo, recycled brush filaments and recyclable steel.

 Many plants love the humid, moist environment your bathroom can provide and are often great for air purification.
-Houseplants can filter out harmful toxins from things like paint and cleaners and help to clean the air that we breathe in.
+Houseplants can filter out harmful toxins from paint and cleaners and help clean the air we breathe in.